 Lost in the details of the plateau, the village of Atilhó is found, isolated in the mountains.
-Granite has a strong presence in buildings and high walls dividing agricultural land.
+The granite has a strong presence in buildings and high walls dividing agricultural land.
 The buildings distribute themselves comfortably on the narrow streets.
-The small dimensions of the windows denounce the low temperatures of the place.
+The small dimensions of the windows denounce the low temperatures of the location.

-Every year, on the Sunday following the saint’s day, the Santo António Chapel is at the top of Monte Galhado, one of the most exciting celebrations in honor and praise of Saint Anthony – the protector of cattle and fields.
+Every year, on the Sunday after the Saint’s day, it takes place in the Chapel of Santo António at the top of Monte Galhado, one of the most exciting celebrations in honor and praise of Santo António – Saint protector of cattle and fields.

 On that day, before the appointed time for the religious celebration, all the farmers send their cattle to Monte Galhado, in the surroundings of the chapel, which at the top watches the village, the fields and the daily toil of the farmers.